 Bachelor of Science - Computer Science [2003 - 2005] Stony Brook University - Stony Brook, NY

 Master professional guitarist with 25 years of experience playing a large variety of genres such as classical, blues, jazz, country, heavy-metal, flamenco, and more.
 Cosmopolitan modern musician, songwriter and improviser with worldwide background including European, Latin, African, Middle-Eastern and Asian genres.
 Exceptionally trained musical ears allowing seamless integration and pairing with bands and music setups.
-Experienced guitar instructor and mentor focusing on achieving personal goals of each of my students coming from various skills, ages, backgrounds and locations Great band leadership and team-building skills based on goal driven and win-win approach.
-5 fluently spoken languages: English, French, Spanish, Tamazight (Berber), Arabic.
+Experienced guitar instructor and mentor focusing on achieving personal goals of each of my students coming from various skills, ages, backgrounds and locations.
+Great band leadership and team-building skills based on goal driven and win-win approach.
+Fluently in English, French, Spanish, Arabic, Tamazight

 As a music guitar lover, I have been sharing my passion for my art gradually as soon as I ramped up my instrumental mastery.
 I have been freelancing with guitar mentorship and tutorship for about 10 years now, and have had students from all over the world.
 I mainly specialize in 2 types of students:

 - Entry level students who are just getting started.
 Sometimes these students don't even own an instrument, sometimes they barely know what a guitar is made of.

 - Players with a few years of playing guitar abilities who stalled for various reason: not enough practice, not enough motivation, bad habits initially acquired that hindered their progressions.

 I can play a large variety of genres, from blues to jazz, metal to flamenco, classical to folk, etc. I stress on acquiring good habits early on while adapting to the student specific skills, or sometimes, limitations.